almonk/alasdairmonk.com/readme.md

 # alasdairmonk.com
 This is the repo of my personal site.
-It's built on a extremely simple custom CMS (found in `site.rb`) and hosted on GitHub Pages.
+It's built on a extremely simple, Ruby-based custom CMS (found in `site.rb`) and hosted on GitHub Pages.

 ## How the CMS functions